bradgrantham/simple-serial-terminal/README.md

 serial /dev/tty01 19200
 ```

-I used to use `minicom` from Linux as a serial port terminal, but I found
-I didn't like `minicom` taking over the terminal.
-So I found at the time
-I was using this junky little program instead of `minicom.`
+I don't like serial communications programs taking over the terminal.
+So I use this little program instead.

 Use cases include:
+* Connecting to UARTs of microcontroller, like Raspberry Pi Pico and STM32.
 * Communicating with the consoles of servers (e.g. old SGI IRIX boxes 20 in the early 2000's)
 * Some smartphones have a serial console bootloader mode in which you can update the firmware, debug flash memory, and things like that.
 For example, one can power on some phones by HTC while pressing the phone's camera button and the phone will automatically export a USB serial device on the mini-USB port.
 * `serial` contains **very** rudimentary support for macros to aid repeatedly issuing very similar, very arcane bootloader commands.